Skip to main content

 doctor talking to their patient.

 In most cases epilepsy is treated with medication.
-Over the past decades new drugs for epilepsy have become available which allow many people with epilepsy to live virtually seizure-free lives.
-However, many drugs are likely to be most effective in controlling only certain types of epilepsy.
+Over the past decades new medications for epilepsy have become available which allow many people with epilepsy to live virtually seizure-free lives.
+However, many medications are likely to be most effective in controlling only certain types of epilepsy.
 Treatment decisions start with knowing the kind of epilepsy the person has.
 Your doctor will choose a medication best suited to your type of epilepsy.

-Most people with epilepsy can look forward to becoming free of seizures.
-With anti-epileptic drug treatment, up to 70% of people with epilepsy will not have seizures while taking medication.
-A small number benefit from epilepsy surgery which, in some cases, can manage the condition completely.
 However, for up to 30% of people with epilepsy, seizures are difficult to control despite treatment.
-Seizures by their nature can pose risks to safety.
+Seizures by their nature can pose risks to a person's safety.
 The best way to lower your safety risk is to get the best control possible of your seizures.
 Getting a diagnosis of epilepsy is the first step.
 Working with your medical team to find the right treatment for you is the next stage.
 Regular follow-up with your medical team is important too.

 Downloadable Resources